Xylosandrus compactus: Distribution

+In 2011, Xylosandrus compactus was first detected in Europe in Portici and Naples, likely introduced through the international trade of nursery plants.
+Since then, within a few years, it has spread along the Tyrrhenian coast (2012 in Tuscany and Liguria, 2016 in Lazio and Sicily), subsequently reaching the northern inland areas (2015 in Lombardy), and finally the Adriatic coast (2018 in Emilia-Romagna, 2019 in Veneto).
+In 2015, the species expanded from Liguria to France (French Riviera), and in 2019 it was recorded in Spain (Mallorca, Balearic Islands) on a carob tree, which was promptly treated in an attempt to eradicate the beetle.
+In July of the same year, X. compactus was also found in southern Greece infesting carob, laurel, olive, Judas tree, and shrubs of the genus Rhamnus, thereby becoming a concern at the European level.
+By 2025, it had become invasive in Perth, Western Australia.

 Hosts

 Some 225 species of plants in 62 families have been recorded as acting as hosts for this beetle.
 In a natural broad-leafed forest it does not normally cause much damage, but when it infects plantations of susceptible host plants it may become a pest.
 Major crops where it does serious damage are coffee, tea, avocado and cocoa.
 In India it attacks Khaya grandifoliola and Khaya senegalensis, which are grown as shade trees in plantations, and similarly in Africa it attacks Erythrina sp. and Melia azedarach.
 It is particularly damaging in tree nurseries, killing seedlings and young saplings.
 A study in Uganda's shaded robusta coffee systems, tree species suppressing X. compactus infestation characteristically exuded copious sap regardless of any stress.
 Therefore, the presence or absence of copious sap exuding from trees upon injury likely differentiates X. compactus hosts from non-hosts.

 Ecology

 In Florida, where X. compactus has been introduced, the life cycle is completed in about twenty-eight days.
 Like other ambrosia beetles, the adult female carries fungal symbionts, particularly Ambrosiella xylebori and Fusarium species.
 These fungi colonize the xylem tissue of the plant host, and are consumed by the adult beetles and larvae.
 Male larvae are produced from unfertilised eggs and are few in number; they remain in the gallery and eventually mate with their sisters.
 After pupation, the newly emerged female beetles remain in the tunnels for about eight days, and mating takes place here.
 They then crawl out of the tunnels and fly to another host tree, carrying some of the fungus with them.
 Here they tunnel into sound wood on the underside of the branch, introduce the fungus and start laying eggs.
 The females live for about forty days; symptoms of the infestation of a twig include the death of the stem and leaves beyond the tunnel entrance.